cockroachdb/docs/v2.1/create-and-manage-users.md

 After issuing this command, enter and confirm the user's new password at the command prompt.

-<span class="version-tag">Changed in v2.0:</span> Password creation is supported only in secure clusters for non-`root` users.
+Password creation is supported only in secure clusters for non-`root` users.
 The `root` user must authenticate with a client certificate and key.

 ### List All Users